One menu to control them all

 By moving everything to one menu, your audio (Mute) and video controls (Stop) can just be actions—making that choice binary

-Also by simplifying audio/video controls (aka removing their attached menus) that opens up the controls bar to be customizable
+Also, by simplifying audio/video controls (aka removing their attached menus), it opens up the controls bar to be customizable

-By implementing toggles more logically we also relieve confusion with activating things, like breakout sessions (which activated a dialog on toggle switch… like what?)
+By implementing toggles more logically, we also reduce confusion with activating things, like breakout sessions (which activated a dialog on toggle switch… like what?)

 “This feels better...
 I was always frustrated by how many menus there were.
 I get confused with the audio and video settings all the time!”